-The first appointment will take approximately thirty to fourty-five minutes.
+The first appointment will take approximately 30 to 45 minutes.
 However, each child is different and some children will take a longer time to get used to the dental clinic environment than others.

 During the visit, our dental specialists/ dentists will also discuss good oral hygiene habits, suitable tooth friendly diets and unfavourable oral habits with the parents.